-Artist cooperative Galeri Batik Jawa Indigo was founded by master textile artisan Mayasari Sekarlaranti.
-Born in Yogyakarta, Indonesia, Sekarlaranti watched her mother lead the city’s Yogyakarta Batik Society; from early on, a deep love of Indonesian history and culture was instilled in her.
-In 2007, Sekarlaranti established Galeri Batik Jawa Indigo, Co., Ltd, in Yogyakarta, specifically for developing natural indigo batik, a style of textile that features rich, vivid areas of blue against carefully constructed, luxuriously soft backgrounds.
+Artist cooperative Galerie Batik Jawa Indigo was founded by master textile artisan Mayasari Sekarlaranti.
+Born in Yogyakarta, Indonesia, Sekarlaranti watched her mother lead the city’s Yogyakarta Batik Society.
+From an early age, a deep love of Indonesian history and culture was instilled in her.
+In 2007, Sekarlaranti established Galerie Batik Jawa Indigo, Co., Ltd, in Yogyakarta, specifically for developing natural indigo batik, a style of textile that features rich, vivid areas of blue against carefully constructed, luxuriously soft backgrounds.
 The successful organization employs 250 regional artisans, the majority of whom are women.

-Batik is the traditional cloth from the ancient of Java Island in Indonesia, worn traditionally by both men and women.
-The production of batik cloth begins with a drawn pattern, which is then traced over with hot wax; later, the cloth attains its rich color with locally sourced indigo dye.
+Batik is the traditional cloth from the ancient Java Island in Indonesia, worn traditionally by both men and women.
+The production of batik cloth begins with a drawn pattern, which is then traced over with hot wax.
+Later, the cloth attains its rich color with locally sourced indigo dye.
 Once the fabric is prepared, it’s ready to be transformed into any number of items, from silky-soft shawls to decorative wall hangings, as well as smaller items like dolls, hand fans, and even necklaces.
-Traditionally formatted on cotton, today Sekarlaranti and her artisans also use silk, rayon, and various other natural fabrics.
+Traditionally made of cotton, today Sekarlaranti and her artisans also use silk, rayon, and various other natural fabrics.

-In addition to being the recipient of numerous awards and accolades in her native Indonesia, Sekarlaranti is active in cultural organizations like Yayasan Batik Indonesia (the Indonesian Batik Foundation) and is a member of Mitra Seni Indonesia (the Indonesian Art Partnership,) whose mission is to preserve ancient batik art-making styles to new generations of artisans.
+In addition to being the recipient of numerous awards and accolades in her native Indonesia, Sekarlaranti is active in cultural organizations like Yayasan Batik Indonesia (the Indonesian Batik Foundation) and is a member of Mitra Seni Indonesia (the Indonesian Art Partnership), whose mission is to preserve ancient batik art-making styles for new generations of artisans.